 UW-Madison Chief Diversity Officer Sims to leave for provost role in NC

-MADISON, Wis.
-(WMTV) – The University of Wisconsin-Madison announced in a news release Monday Chief Diversity Officer and Deputy Vice Chancellor for Diversity and Inclusion Patrick Sims will leave the university later this summer for a provost role in North Carolina.
+The University of Wisconsin-Madison announced in a news release Monday Chief Diversity Officer and Deputy Vice Chancellor for Diversity and Inclusion Patrick Sims will leave the university later this summer for a provost role in North Carolina.

 Sims, who has served as the leader of diversity and inclusion efforts at UW since 2013, will depart later this summer for the University of North Carolina School of the Arts to become the school’s executive vice chancellor and provost.